Honey Birdette

 Honey Birdette is owned by PLBY Group.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Honey Birdette “Not Good Enough”.
+Here we rate Honey Birdette “Very Poor”.
 These are a few factors influencing its score:

 • There’s no evidence it’s taking actions to protect biodiversity in its supply chain.